sanchezzzhak/node-device-detector/README.md

   deviceIndexes: true,       // Using indexes for faster device search (default false)
   clientIndexes: true,       // Using indexes for faster client search (default false)
-  deviceAliasCode: false,    // adds the device code to result device.code as is (default false) });
+  deviceAliasCode: false,    // adds the device code to result device.code as is (default false)
+  maxUserAgentSize: 500,     // uses only 500 chars from useragent string (default null - unlimited) });

 // You can override these settings at any time using special setters, example